dolma012/CommunityDetection/assignment4/README.md

 4.3 Task2: Community Detection Based on Girvan-Newman algorithm (8 pts)

-In task2, you will implement your own Girvan-Newman algorithm to detect the communities in the network graph.
-Because the task1 and task2 code will be executed separately, you need to construct the graph again in this task following the rules in section 4.1.
-You can refer to the Chapter 10 from the Mining of Massive Datasets book for the algorithm details.
+In task2, implemented Girvan-Newman algorithm to detect the communities in the network graph.
-For task2, you can ONLY use Spark RDD and standard Python libraries.
-Remember to delete your code that imports graphframes.

 4.3.1 Betweenness Calculation (4 pts)
-In this part, you will calculate the betweenness of each edge in the original graph you constructed in 4.1.
+Calculated the betweenness of each edge in the original graph you constructed in 4.1.
+Result saved in a .txt file.
+The format of each line is
-Then you need to save your result in a .txt file.
-The format of each line is (‘user_id1’, ‘user_id2’), betweenness value
+(‘user_id1’, ‘user_id2’), betweenness value

-Your result should be firstly sorted by the betweenness values in the descending order and then the first user_id in the tuple in lexicographical order (the user_id is type of string).
+Result is firstly sorted by the betweenness values in the descending order and then the first user_id in the tuple in lexicographical order (the user_id is type of string).
 The two user_ids in each tuple should also be in lexicographical order.
-You do not need to round your result.

 Figure 2: betweenness output file format

 4.3.2 Community Detection (4 pts)
-You are required to divide the graph into suitable communities, which reaches the global highest modularity.
+Divided the graph into suitable communities, which reaches the global highest modularity.
 The formula of modularity is shown below:

-According to the Girvan-Newman algorithm, after removing one edge, you should re-compute the betweenness.
-The “m” in the formula represents the edge number of the original graph.
-The “A” in the formula is the adjacent matrix of the original graph.
-(Hint: In each remove step, “m” and “A” should not be changed).
-If the community only has one user node, we still regard it as a valid community.
-You need to save your result in a .txt file.
-The format is the same with the output file from task1.